Toldot. Living for Today, or for Tomorrow?

-When we see someone throwing away their future for the present, we realize they have got it wrong.
+When we see a friend throwing away their future for the present, we realize they have got it wrong.

 When we see people who seem to have no sense of a future beyond themselves, that clashes with a Jewish value system.

 2 weeks ago, the NYTimes published an article (The End of Babies.
 16 Nov 2019) that I found quite upsetting.
 It spoke of people who simply are uninterested in having children.
 Why?
 Because it interfered with their luxurious lifestyle.

 "People felt that they had to "grapple with the promise and pressure of seemingly limitless freedom, which can combine to make children an afterthought, or an unwelcome intrusion on a life that offers rewards and satisfactions of a different kind — an engaging career, esoteric hobbies, exotic holidays."